 - Press the Hide element button to hide the rectangle.

-If the presentation is played in a web browser window that has a different aspect ratio, we want to hide the graphics outside the currently visible area.
+We want to hide the elements outside this rectangle when playing the presentation, particularly if the web browser window has a different aspect ratio.
 At the top right of the properties pane, press the Clip button.

 We have set up a layer that will not move during the presentation.
 Now let us create an animated layer.